leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/duskberry.md

 === "**vIndev-1.6a**"
 	- Introduced.

-[^1]: This part is obfuscated and written with Illageralt font, meaning that it is normally undecipherable
+[^1]: This part is written with Illageralt font, meaning that it is normally undecipherable